bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

 For every character that is processed:

 * The character's path through the mirror field reorients the mirrors it contacts, creating a unique mirror field permutation for the next character.
-* The plaintext and cyphertext characters are moved to a new perimeter posion.
+* The plaintext and cyphertext characters are moved to a new perimeter position.

 These two features eliminate identifiable patterns in the output, most importantly when given repeating characters as input.